6 Big Reasons Why South Cinema Left Bollywood Behind And Became A Pan-World Favourite

-Director, writer, and filmmaker Anurag Kashyap, who has made many memorable and great films for Bollywood, recently expressed his desire to leave and work in South cinema.
+Director, writer, and filmmaker Anurag Kashyap, who has made many memorable and great movies for Bollywood, recently expressed his desire to leave and work in South cinema.
 His decision surprised not only the industry but also the fans.
 However, given the current success of the South industry and its influence on Indian cinema, this decision does not seem very unexpected.

-In the last few years, South cinema has given blockbusters like “Baahubali,” “RRR,” “Pushpa,” and “KGF” which were appreciated not only in India but across the world.
+In the last few years, South cinema has given blockbusters like “Baahubali,” “RRR,” “Pushpa,” and “KGF”, which were appreciated not only in India but across the world.
 Anurag’s move has once again fuelled the debate on why South cinema has overtaken Bollywood.
 Let’s take a look at the 6 major reasons that explain this change:

 Here are 6 reasons why South cinema has overtaken Bollywood